hanowell/uwsoc533a/docs/06_population-projection.md

 ## Projections in matrix notation

 * We're going to skip this section in the interest of time
-* For a much better introduction to matrix-based population project (which includes a primer on matrix algebra), I recommend the latest edition of [*Matrix Population Models*](https://books.google.com/books/about/Matrix_Population_Models.html?id=CPsTAQAAIAAJ) by Hal Caswell
+* For a much better introduction to matrix-based population projection (which includes a primer on matrix algebra), I recommend the latest edition of [*Matrix Population Models*](https://books.google.com/books/about/Matrix_Population_Models.html?id=CPsTAQAAIAAJ) by Hal Caswell

 ## Population forecasts